mehdihosseinimoghadam/open-sourced-nootbookLM/README.md

 ## Conclusion

-The Podcast Creator script provides a comprehensive solution for converting PDF documents into engaging podcast episodes, complete with audio and video outputs.
+The Podcast Creator (open sourced NoteBookLM) script provides a comprehensive solution for converting PDF documents into engaging podcast episodes, complete with audio and video outputs.
 By leveraging advanced AI models and audio processing techniques, it automates the entire workflow, making it easy to create high-quality podcast content from textual documents.

 ## License